 Why not spoil yourself with a few days on a tropical beach after your safari?
 We recommend one of our Mozambiquan Beach Extensions as an ideal way to round off a safari.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-There are 22 horses to choose from - A suitable well cared for horse will be chosen from a stable of some 20 horses made up of cross breeds which include Shire/TB, Boerperd/TB, Friesian/BP, Arab crosses, Quarter horse crosses.
+There are 22 horses to choose from - a suitable, well cared for horse will be chosen from a stable of some 20 horses made up of cross breeds which include Shire/TB, Boerperd/TB, Friesian/BP, Arab crosses and Quarter horse crosses.
 They range in size from 14.3h to 16.2h.
 There is a choice of well fitted English (Wintec) saddles and trail saddles.
 Each saddle has specially designed holders to carry 2 water bottles per rider.
 Guests are welcome to bring their own personal seat saver of choice.
-Light weight riding helmets are compulsory for all children.
+Lightweight riding helmets are compulsory for all children.
 Adults must adhere to the requirements of their insurance cover.

 For the safari riders should have a secure and independent seat and be in control of a horse at a walk, trot and canter and be able to gallop out of trouble.
 In addition riders should be fit enough to ride for 6 hours in a day and be able to trot and canter for 15 minute stretches.
 On this safari you will come face to face with big game such as elephant and buffalo and riders should be able to beat a hasty retreat if necessary!

 Children are accepted but they must be strong, competent riders and over 12 years old.
 There is no adjustment in price for children.